How do I record a cash advance?

 Step 2: Transfer money into your new Petty Cash account

-Before you can record any expenditure, you need to transfer some cash into your new Petty Cash account and give the cash advance to the person who will spend the money.
+Before you can record any expenditure, you will need to transfer some cash into your new Petty Cash account and give the cash advance to the person who will spend the money.

 There are three options for how to give the money:

-• Option 2: withdraw money from your bank account and give the person cash
+- Option 2: withdraw money from your bank account and give the person cash

-• Option 3: take money from an existing Petty Cash account and give the person cash
+- Option 3: take money from an existing Petty Cash account and give the person cash.

-Option 1: bank transfer to team member or option 2: cash withdrawal from bank account
+Option 1: bank transfer to team member or Option 2: cash withdrawal from bank account

 If you have taken cash from another Petty Cash account, you need to code a 'Transfer between Petty Cash accounts'.
 This is done in the Petty Cash module.